A new treatment for some periodic Schr\"{o}dinger operators I: the eigenvalue: Introduction

 This problem has been a classical topic in differential equation and quantum theory.
-However, at least after reading the books \cite{Whittaker-Watson, Erdelyi3, Arscott1964, Magnus-Winkler, Eastham1973, Wang-Guo, MullerKirstenQUANT, NIST}, it seems that there are some gaps on this topic.
-The Floquet theory introduced above can be refered as {\em classical Floquet theory} as it is a well understood topic for the case of real singly-periodic potential.
-If the potential is a periodic function of more general type, for example an elliptic function, is there an analogous theory?
-Generally speaking, not much is known about the Floquet theory for elliptic potential and its relation to the spectral problem.
+However, among the literature we have looked at, it seems that there are some gaps on this topic.
+The Floquet theory introduced above can be referred as {\em classical Floquet theory} as it is a well understood topic for the case of real singly-periodic potential.
+If the potential is a periodic function of more general type, for example an elliptic function with multiple periods, is there an analogous theory for each period?
+The elliptic functions are meromorphic function in the complex plane, it is very different from real functions in two periodic dimensions.
+The classical Floquet theory is not guaranteed applicable for elliptic potentials.
+The precise form of Floquet theory for elliptic potential and its relation to the spectral solution is still not well understood.
 Consider the {\em ellipsoidal wave equation} for example.
 From the general consideration that, when the kinetic energy is very large the potential can be treated as small perturbation, i.e. $\lambda\gg\kappa$ where $\kappa$ is the characteristic strength of the potential (which means the dominant one among all $g$ or certain ``average" of all $g$), an asymptotic spectral solution should exist.
-Its existence can be inferred also from the relation of the ellipsoidal wave equation and the Lam\'{e} equation/Mathieu equation whose large $\lambda$ spectrum are already known, see e.g. \cite{Wang-Guo, MullerKirstenQUANT, NIST} and \cite{Langmann2004a, Langmann2004b}.
+Its existence can be inferred also from the relation of the ellipsoidal wave equation and the Mathieu/Lam\'{e} equation whose large $\lambda$ spectrum are already known, see e.g. Refs.~\cite{Wang-Guo, MullerKirstenQUANT, NIST, Langmann2004a, Langmann2004b}.
 However, it seems such large energy (weak coupling) asymptotic solution has not been given for the ellipsoidal wave equation.
-On the other hand, another asymptotic solution has been obtained sometime ago \cite{Muller1966} which gives the spectrum of small perturbation at a stationary point $x_*$ of the potential, i.e. $\lambda=-u(x_*)+\m{perturbation}$, with $\m{``perturbation''}\ll\kappa$.
+On the other hand, another asymptotic solution has been obtained sometime ago which gives the spectrum of small perturbation at a stationary point $x_*$ of the potential \cite{Muller1966}, i.e. $\lambda=-u(x_*)+\m{perturbation}$, with $\m{``perturbation''}\ll\kappa$.
 But for the small energy (strong coupling) asymptotic solution its connection to the Floquet theory has not been clarified.